Matson - Digesting Recent Events, Near-Term Headwinds And Upcoming Earnings

 Matson may very well shoot up even from the current $36 per share level if the company can beat average estimates for the fourth quarter.
 But there will likely be opportunities later in the year to buy the stock below $35 per share, possibly approaching the $30 mark.
 The best bet for investors is to be patient, as the stock is clearly at the midpoint of its TTM trading range.

 The average age of the Hawaii fleet will be 13 years by 2020.
-A return to stability and/or growth for Alaska, sustained economic cycles for Hawaii, and a better balance for supply and demand in the container shipping industry will occur over the long-term.
+A return to stability and/or growth for Alaska, sustained economic cycles for Hawaii, and a better balance for supply and demand in the container shipping industry will occur over the long term.
 The market likely will not reward Matson with a higher valuation multiple equating to average analyst price targets until business fundamentals are stronger collectively.
-Like the company's investments into the business, now is the time to accumulate opportunistically for the long-term.
+Like the company's investments into the business, now is the time to accumulate opportunistically for the long term.

 Disclosure: I am/we are long MATX.